codem/silverstripe-damn-fine-uploader/README.md

 ### Editable fields for the silverstripe/userforms module

-An ```EditableUppyField``` field is available for use in user generated forms.
+An ```EditableUploadField``` field is available for use in user generated forms.

 The field can be added in the usual userforms way and the following options are available:

 + Maximum file size (MB)
 + Upload folder target within the assets directory (default: Uploads)